sezna/edi/README.md

 # Roadmap
-  * More e2e tests with expected failures as well as other formats
-  * benches
+  * benches to identify regressions
-  * output back into EDI with proper padding
+  * output back into EDI with proper padding in the ISA segment
   * iterator over segments for the frequent cases in which there's only one transaction/functional group/interchange (EdiDocument.segments_iter() -> SegmentIter?)
     * to_string(delimiters) is needed to output the edi document
-  * change that one String to &'c str
   * Convert panics into bubbling EdiParseErrors